3D scanning solutions

 Large female cane toad

-Large female cane toad • Space Spider
+Large female cane toad • Spider II

 The intricate geometry of the frog’s skin was captured by Artec Spider in just 6 minutes!
 The model was scanned in two passes.